HakaiInstitute/kelp-o-matic/docs/beginner_guide/post_processing.md

 consist of polygon features (.shp) that contain species-level classification of emergent canopy kelp present in drone imagery.

-These instructions assume a basic level of experience with the ArcMAP GIS interface.
+These instructions assume a basic level of experience with ArcGIS Pro.
 For questions, please contact [Luba Reshitnyk](email:luba.reshitnyk@hakai.org) at the [Hakai Institute](https://hakai.org).